Professional internet resources

 The mission of the National Institute of Arthritis and Musculoskeletal and Skin Diseases is to support research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases; the training of basic and clinical scientists to carry out this research; and the dissemination of information on research progress in these diseases.

-The Arthritis Health Professions Association (AHPA) is a society of health professionals who work in the field of rheumatology.
+The Arthritis Health Professions Association (AHPA) is a Canadian society of health professionals who work in the field of rheumatology.
 Its members come from a variety of clinical and administrative settings, such as hospitals, clinics, community programs and universities.
 AHPA is dedicated to improving health care standards for people with rheumatic diseases through the promotion of education and support of research among its members.